This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Use Yukon Gold or russet potatoes for this recipe.
 They’re hearty enough to cook along with the beef without getting mushy.

 You can add a whole variety of different veggies to this recipe!
-We like to use…
+I like to add:

 - Onions (white or yellow work best)